bcgov/shinyssdtools/TESTING.md

 			1) Waiting screen will appear
 			2) Confirm toxicant is listed in the top of the report
-			3) Confirm the formatting and information looks correct iii.
-Select RMD file
-			1) Waiting screen will appear
-			2) Confirm toxicant is listed in the top of the report
 			3) Confirm the formatting and information looks correct
 6. Go to R Code tab
 	a.
 Confirm R code is written and looks valid
 7. Go to About tab